3Hren/blackhole/doc/sink-files.md

 ```
 #include <blackhole/sink/files.hpp>
 ```

-Why not to include it?
-Well, the need for special frontend is explained by fact, that files sink requires additional arguments in its `consume` method.
-In other words, files sink needs extended contract with underlying formatter.
-That's why frontends needed - to couple various formatters and sinks in one entity.
-If the existing contract doesn't satisfied with external requirements, there is always possibility to implement additional frontend specialization.

 ##Registration
 You should register this sink before use.
 To do it include the following code into your program: